BadSNN: Backdoor Attacks on Spiking Neural Networks via Adversarial Spiking Neuron: Introduction

 \section{Introduction}

-Deep Neural Networks (DNNs) have demonstrated significant performance across tasks ranging from computer vision to natural language understanding.
+Deep neural networks (DNNs) have demonstrated significant performance across tasks ranging from computer vision \cite{deng2009imagenet, girshick2015fast} to natural language understanding \cite{devlin2019bert, vaswani2017attention}.
 To increase the performance of DNNs, models are becoming increasingly complex with large numbers of learnable weights and other parameters, consuming substantial energy for both training and inference \cite{dhar2020carbon}.
-To make models more energy-efficient and hardware-friendly, Spiking Neural Networks (SNNs) emerge as a promising alternative.
-SNNs operate with event-driven data similar to Recurrent Neural Networks (RNNs), with information flowing through the model via discrete spikes rather than continuous values, making them energy-efficient and well-suited for edge devices \cite{maass1997thirdgen, ghoshdastidar2009snn, roy2019toward, fang2023spikingjelly}.
+To make models more energy-efficient and hardware-friendly, Spiking neural networks (SNNs) emerge as a promising alternative.
+SNNs operate with event-driven data similar to recurrent neural networks (RNNs), with information flowing through the model via discrete spikes rather than continuous values, making them energy-efficient and well-suited for edge devices \cite{maass1997thirdgen, ghoshdastidar2009snn, roy2019toward, fang2023spikingjelly}.
+As SNNs are increasingly deployed in safety-critical applications such as autonomous driving, medical devices, and surveillance systems, understanding their security vulnerabilities becomes a pressing concern.

+SNNs can significantly reduce energy consumption and can be more robust to noise and different naturally occurring perturbations~\cite{kundu2021spike, lee2016training}.
+Additionally, SNNs can be implemented for real-time vision-based tasks like autonomous driving in place of DNNs as a more energy-efficient alternative~\cite{viale2021carsnn, wysoski2010evolving}.
+The main distinction between DNNs and SNNs is the presence of spiking neurons.
+The input to an SNN is processed over multiple timesteps, and at each timestep, these spiking neurons either fire a spike or remain silent, producing binary activations rather than continuous activations in DNNs~\cite{fang2023spikingjelly}.
+Due to this sparse nature, SNNs are optimized during backpropagation through spike timing-based plasticity~\cite{iyer2020classifying} or surrogate gradient-based optimization~\cite{wu2018spatio}.
+Another way of training SNNs is the ANN-SNN conversion approach, where the feature space of a pre-trained ANN is replicated into a corresponding SNN~\cite{iyer2020classifying, han2020deep, sengupta2019going}.

 Like DNNs, SNNs are also vulnerable to backdoor attacks \cite{gu2017badnets}.
 In a backdoor attack, the attacker is a malicious trainer or dataset provider who poisons the training dataset with triggers and forces the model to learn the association between a trigger and a target label.
 During inference, when the victim uses the backdoored model, the adversary can control the model's output by injecting the trigger into clean inputs.
-While backdoor attacks have been extensively studied in the DNN domain, SNNs' vulnerabilities to backdoor attacks remain largely underexplored.
+While backdoor attacks have been extensively studied in the DNN domain, with a wide range of attack strategies and corresponding defenses proposed in the literature \cite{gu2019badnets, chen2017targeted, nguyen2021wanet, gao2019strip, wu2021adversarial}, SNNs' vulnerabilities to backdoor attacks remain largely underexplored.